fairy-pitta/singbirds-portfolio/content/projects/bird-migration-tracker.md

   - See which birds you identified correctly or incorrectly.
   - Access bird information via Wikipedia API after answering.
   - View bird images dynamically pulled from Wikipedia.
-- 🌎 **Hotspot and Country Selection**: Select specific countries (e.g., Singapore) and birding hotspots.
+- 🌎 **Hotspot and Country Selection**: Select specific countries (currently only Singapore) and birding hotspots.
 - 🎚️ **Adjustable Quiz Settings**: Set the number of questions.
 - 📊 **Quiz Result Summary**: Review your score, accuracy, and species performance.